huntercoxIG/edc/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 4. Summary of redirects plugin page.
 5. FAQs/Help Page.
 This is updated via an RSS feed so it can be updated regularly with fixes and common questions.
 6. New Redirect Column (optional) for pages/posts and custom post types.
 Easily see if a page has a redirect and where it goes.
 Turn off in settings.
+7. Meta Redirect Options Page.

 == Changelog ==
+= 5.1.1 =
+* Fix 'array to string' error message on Quick Redirect save - thanks Simon Codrington <simon@webbird.com.au>
+* TODO: Add Canonical Redirect filter to fix potential www/non-www redirect match problems.
+* Added Meta Redirect Options Page - this splits out Meta Options from the main options page.
+* Added more enhanced meta redirect scripting to allow for tracking or other page content (including countdown if desired).
+* Fixed Layout issues on Quick Redirect Page making it impossible to edit redirects in some cases.
+* Fixed a few spelling errors.
+* Added Help Content to Meta Options page.
+* Added metabox setting for meta redirect seconds for individual redirects so you can set different time for each meta redirect.
+* Update POT and English Translation file - added limited Spanish translations.

 = 5.1.0 =
 * Fix security issue for deleting ALL Quick and Individual Redirects.
 * Update POT and English Translation file.